hpowell-UNB/cs2063-fall-2024-labs/koala/Lab3/README.md

 3. From within the email app attach the photo you just took as an attachment
 4. Open the email and take a screenshot of it

-**Task 111**
+**Task 11**

 Restart your application and perform the following steps:
 1. From the ```MainActivity``` click the Start ```Button```
 2. Click the Back button and then Start again
 3. Do this a few times
 4. Now begin using the device back button to traverse the task backstack.
+5. Write a short description of your observations and relate this to what you learned about the task backstack in the previous lab

+**Task 12**

+1. Modify the implementation of the ```ExternalActivityCalls```'s back button to behave similarly to the device's soft-key back button
+2. Retry the steps in task 11

 **Writeup Task**

-1. Write a short description of your observations and relate this to what you learned about the task backstack in the previous lab
-2. Describe how you could modify the implementation of your ```Activity```'s back button to behave similarly to the device's soft-key back button
+1. Include details of the observations from Task 11
-3. Add the screenshot of the email sent by your app
+2. Add the screenshot of the email sent by your app

 **Deliverables**